 Adequate nutrition including both macro and micronutrients has always been important for autumn-sown crops, not just to ensure successful establishment but to set the ultimate yield potential of the crop, so micronutrients should be an integral part of any crop nutrition programme.

-2020 trial results have again confirmed the extra yield that can be obtained from the inclusion of key micronutrients in your nutrient strategy.
+This year's trial results have again confirmed the extra yield that can be obtained from the inclusion of key micronutrients in your nutrient strategy.
 For example, on winter wheat over 0.5 t/ha of extra yield was achieved from an application of copper.
 This was on a site that delivered good yields at approximately 9 t/ha where no micronutrients were applied.
-On oilseed an extra yield of 0.66 t/ha was observed following the application of micronutrients in Brassitrel Pro.
+On oilseed, an extra yield of 0.66 t/ha was observed following the application of micronutrients in Brassitrel Pro.

 A deficiency of any single nutrient is enough to limit yield